nicedozie4u/Project16/project16.md

   ![](./images/show%20s3%20bucket.png)

-- Using powershell admin mode, I Install [Terraform](https://docs.chocolatey.org/en-us/choco/setup#:~:text=First%2C%20ensure%20that%20you%20are,for%20the%20command%20to%20complete.) on my windows machine using [Chocolatey](https://docs.chocolatey.org/en-us/choco/setup#:~:text=First%2C%20ensure%20that%20you%20are,for%20the%20command%20to%20complete.) package management system.
+- If you are using Windows use powershell admin mode, to Install [Terraform](https://docs.chocolatey.org/en-us/choco/setup#:~:text=First%2C%20ensure%20that%20you%20are,for%20the%20command%20to%20complete.) on your windows machine using [Chocolatey](https://docs.chocolatey.org/en-us/choco/setup#:~:text=First%2C%20ensure%20that%20you%20are,for%20the%20command%20to%20complete.) package management system.

 - Confirm terraform has been installed successfully